mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 kernel_mmr_size: Kernel segment requests
 ```

-Merkle proofs within a segment must prove inclusion in a PMMR as follows:
+Merkle proofs within a segment must prove inclusion in a MMR as follows:

 ```
-Bitmap segment requests: The root of the bitmap PMMR at the given height hashed against the root of the output pmmr.
+Bitmap segment requests: The root of the bitmap MMR at the given height hashed against the root of the output pmmr.
 When combined, this should give the value of `output_root` in the header.

-Output segment requests: The root of the output PMMR at the given height hashed with the root of the output pmmr.
+Output segment requests: The root of the output MMR at the given height hashed with the root of the output pmmr.
 When combined, this should give the value of `output_root` in the header.

 Rangeproof Segment Requests: The root should correspond directly to the header field `range_proof_root`